“The most common mistakes people make when planning for their retirement income are:

 - Not staying consistent

 - Not taking the advice of a financial advisor

 A professional keeps you on course and allows for changing strategies during volatile economic cycles.”

 - Marciel J. Camacho

-Retirement planning involves advance planning, evaluating your current financial standing, and envisioning your lifestyle after you leave the work force.
-Starting early will help you to create an accumulation strategy to help ensure a desired retirement lifestyle.
+Retirement planning involves advance planning, evaluating your current financial standing, and envisioning your lifestyle after you leave the workforce.
+Starting early will help you to create an accumulation strategy to help ensure the desired retirement lifestyle.

 Ways to Save For Retirement

 - Employer Plans